 1 to 1.5 pounds small white or red potatoes, washed and cut down to comfortable mouth size

 1 to 2 cups cooked ham or other cooked salty, smoky meat, cubed or broken down to bite size

 1/2 tsp salt and black pepper, added to the stock (or you can wait and let individuals do it at the table)

 1/2 tsp liquid smoke, added to the stock (less if your meat already has a good smoke flavor to it)

-1/2 tsp each mustard seed, caraway seed, and fennel, added to the stock or in a tea infuser
+1/2 tsp each mustard seed, caraway seed, and fennel seed, added to the stock or in a tea infuser

 Prep the various ingredients.
 Since I’m not fond of seeds and slivers, I put them in a tea infuser that I drop on top before closing up the machine.
 (Don’t have an infuser?
 A coffee filter will work – fill and loosely staple shut.)
 When it comes to the herbs and seeds, your own preferences matter.
 If you don’t like fennel, skip it.
 If you prefer red pepper flakes to black pepper, go for it.
 If you like a little dill or rosemary – yum!
 If you can’t conceive a dish like this without garlic, then go right ahead and crush a clove or two.